seahax/devcontainer/PREREQUISITES.md

 Run `gpg -k` before using GPG in the dev container.
 This will create the `keyboxd` socket in your `~/.gnupg` directory, which will prevent errors when using gpg to verify signatures (eg. during Mise install).
    - You will need to do this once each time you log back into your computer.
-   - On macOS, running it in your `.zprofile` is enough to create the socket automatically before VSCode starts.
+   - **macOS:** Running it in your `.zprofile` is enough to create the socket automatically before VSCode starts.